 Natural surfaces include soil, sand, grass, or a natural water body.
 This study is one of many that show spending time reconnecting with nature is truly healing.

-Go hear to for everything you need to know about What is Barefoot Earthing and what are its benefits.
+When it comes to spring self care ideas, nothing beats barefoot earthing or grounding as it is also called.
+Here’s everything you need to know about What is Barefoot Earthing and what are its benefits.

 5. Nurture Your Garden